daroga0002/terraform-bootstrap/README.md

 ## pre-commit

-`pre-commit` hooks are running before any `git commit` done into repository.
-To run `pre-commit` without commiting just run:
+`pre-commit` hooks run before any `git commit` is done into the repository.
+To run `pre-commit` without committing, just run:

 ```bash
 $ pre-commit run -a